NEW: Take control of your health with our easy at-home blood test kits. Get your test.

 • Wegovy® – a weekly self-administered injection - this is not available in the UK yet

-To use a weight loss treatment a pharmacist or clinician will need to check they’re suitable for you.
+To use a weight loss treatment a pharmacist or clinician will need to check if they’re suitable for you.
 At Online Doctor you can complete a short online consultation to make sure your chosen treatment is right for you.

 References